higoka/sql-creator-layout/README.md

 Lightweight and easy to use SQL Creator with the support of multiple emulators.

 **Demo**: https://sqlcreator.ga *(hosted by [@TheRayJohnson](https://github.com/TheRayJohnson))*
+Livedemo is down.
+Feel free to host it and i will link your account.
+Contact me on Discord @ higoka#7120

 ### Requirements
 - composer